-Statutory Notification is intended to safeguard the health, safety and welfare of pre-school children, to promote the development of pre-school children, and to ensure compliance with the Regulations made under Part VII of the Childcare Act.
-The Pre-school Inspector inspects the Childminding service and may make several visits to help the Childminder reach regulatory standards.
+Registration with Tusla is intended to safeguard the health, safety, and welfare of children, to promote their development, and to ensure compliance with the regulations made under Part VII of the Childcare Act 1991.
+The Early Years Inspector inspects the childminding service and may make several visits to help the childminder reach regulatory standards.

-It may take up to 8 to 10 weeks to receive the results of your vetting.
+It may take up to 2-3 weeks to receive the results of your vetting.